Close

 We only recommend hearing devices that we think will have a positive impact for our readers, so we began our testing process by reviewing hearing aid research.
 We also consulted with audiologists and geriatric care experts to better understand the research, the needs of people with hearing loss, and the hearing aid brands and models on the market.

-We read thousands of reviews on trusted third-party sites such as Better Business Bureau (BBB) and Trustpilot to understand customers’ experiences and where they think hearing aids are falling short.
+We read thousands of hearing aid reviews on trusted third-party sites such as Better Business Bureau (BBB) and Trustpilot to understand customers’ experiences and where they think hearing aids are falling short.
 Next, we conducted a survey to discover what people love about their hearing aids, what features they use, and what their biggest challenges are.

 We focused on brands that: